What do all those Unix commands mean?

 ln

-creates a filesystem link.
-The main kind you will see mentioned is a 'symbolic link' (using the '-s' option switch) which behaves a bit like a shortcut in windows.
-You can create a link to a file or directory located somewhere else and it will behave just like a copy of that file or directory.
-But because they are linked rather than just copied, changes to one are reflected in the other.
+This command creates a filesystem link.
+The one you will see mentioned most often is a 'symbolic link' (using the '-s' option switch), which behaves like a shortcut in Windows or an alias in the Macintosh Finder.
+You can create a link to a file or directory located somewhere else, and it will behave just like a copy of that file or directory.
+Since the shortcut/alias is linked, rather than just a copy of the file or directory, changes to one are reflected in the other.

 wget

-a command to download web pages or files off the net and save them to disk.
+This is a command to download web pages or files from the net and save them to disk.

 tar